sahilrajput03/pa-bot-draft/Readme.md

 ### Building a cheap solution:

-- You can simulate real device and speak into it using some other device with some speaker directly placed in front of it.
-The speaker used to feed bot's voice (whose audio will go into the mobile's mic) is generated using a nodejs program using some toolkit, and the software is supposed to run on my same laptop, but my audio output is feeded from the software to the speaker.
+- You can simulate real device and feed sound into it using a speaker directly placed in front of it the mobile.
+The speaker used to feed bot's voice (whose audio will go into the mobile's mic) is generated using a nodejs program using some toolkit, and the software is supposed to run on my same laptop, but my audio output is feeded from the software to the speaker only.

-- The primite thing is I need some portable speaker and a mic for receiving the the audio from the mobile's speaker, and the setup is supposed to put in a sound proof environment so that sound noise is minimum.
+- The primite thing is I need some portable speaker and a mic for receiving the the audio from the mobile's speaker during a call, and the setup is supposed to put in a sound proof environment so that sound noise is minimum.

+- The foremost thing is this setup is to be able to control mobile touchscreen and clicking it via some automated manner(E2E testing software) like what cypress does for web-apps.
+And this testing software will help me trigger to automated touch anywhere on the mobile screen from the laptop only.